Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 		- gives all the components the power they request
 	- Cooling
 		- water cooling
-			- water block - connected to the cpu or gpu die
+			- water block - connected to the CPU or GPU die
-			- water pump circulates cooled water to the cpu and away the heated water
+			- water pump circulates cooled water to the CPU and away the heated water
-			- needs a radator with fans that push out the hot air and cools the water
+			- needs a radiator with fans that push out the hot air and cools the water
 		- air cooling
-			- cpu block with radators connected to the cpu, and most of the time a fan is pushing fresh air through the radiators
+			- CPU block with radiators connected to the CPU, and most of the time a fan is pushing fresh air through the radiators
 	- Housing
-		-  ie: computer case, open bench, etc.
+		-  i.e.: computer case, open bench, etc.
 ---
 ### Main peripherals and their characteristics
 - Monitor
 	- Standard video output
 		- Size (inch)
-		- Aspect ratio (ratio of the rows of pixels to the colums of pixels ie: 1080 : 1920 has a 16:9 aspect ratio)
+		- Aspect ratio (ratio of the rows of pixels to the columns of pixels i.e.: 1080 : 1920 has a 16:9 aspect ratio)
 		- Resolution (number of pixels - number of cols * rows)
 		- Type
-			- CRT (Cathod Ray tube)
+			- CRT (Cathode Ray tube)
 				-  A CRT monitor contains millions of tiny red, green, and blue phosphor dots that glow when struck by an electron beam that travels across the screen to create a visible image.
 				- CRT display can have variable resolutions due it not having actual pixels
-				- refreshrate of the display depends how fast the electron gun is and could be made higher by lowering the resolution
+				- refresh rate of the display depends how fast the electron gun is and could be made higher by lowering the resolution
-				- has to be warmed up before use (ie: the characteristic slow startup with high pitched noises)
+				- has to be warmed up before use (i.e.: the characteristic slow start-up with high pitched noises)
 				- were very big and heavy due the tech needing a big ray gun and a thick glass block to work
-				- had deecent blacks
+				- had decent blacks
 				- had great viewing angles
 			- TFT (thin film transistor)
-				-  utilizes an electrical charge that causes the liquid crystals to change their molecular structure creating different colors
+				-  utilizes an electrical charge that causes the liquid crystals to change their molecular structure creating different colours
 				- usually has 7 layers sandwiched together
 					- two polarizing filter
-					- three color filters (red, green, and blue)
+					- three colour filters (red, green, and blue)
 					- two aligning filter
-					+ + backlight which is usually a strong white or blue colored light
+					+ + backlight which is usually a strong white or blue coloured light
 				-  has poor contrast ratio
 				- easy and cheap to mass produce
-				- techology is small and flat
+				- technology is small and flat
 				- had poor black levels and contrast
 				- not very good viewing angles
-			- LCD (Liquid cristal display)
+			- LCD (Liquid crystal display)
-				- works similalry as TFT displays, ie: layered with polarizing and aligning filters, but instead of color filters it uses liquid cristals to produce color, which are changed by controlling the voltages, and illuminated by backlight.
+				- works similarly as TFT displays, i.e.: layered with polarizing and aligning filters, but instead of colour filters it uses liquid crystals to produce colour, which are changed by controlling the voltages, and illuminated by backlight.
-				- has deecent black levels
+				- has decent black levels
-				- actualy pixels are used
+				- actually pixels are used
-				- refreshrate depends how fast the cristals can react to the change, which is given by the quality of the crystals
+				- refresh rate depends how fast the crystals can react to the change, which is given by the quality of the crystals
 			- Plasma
 				- uses small cells containing plasma, and ionized gases that respond to electric fields.
 The electric charge is then intersected with the gas and the plasma, thus changing the color in a very response, by the gas letting the plasma be stimulated in way it produces the desired colored lights.
 				- had deeper blacks then other displays in it's prime time